Flip-flop (electronics): Gated SR latch

+Alternatively, a gated SR latch (with non-inverting enable) can be made by adding a second level of AND gates to a SR latch.

 With E high (enable true), the signals can pass through the input gates to the encapsulated latch; all signal combinations except for (0, 0) = hold then immediately reproduce on the (Q, Q̅) output, i.e. the latch is transparent.

 With E low (enable false) the latch is closed (opaque) and remains in the state it was left the last time E was high.

-The enable input is sometimes a clock signal, but more often a read or write strobe.
+A periodic enable input signal may be called a write strobe.
 When the enable input is a clock signal, the latch is said to be level-sensitive (to the level of the clock signal), as opposed to edge-sensitive like flip-flops below.

 Gated D latch

 This latch exploits the fact that, in the two active input combinations (01 and 10) of a gated SR latch, R is the complement of S. The input NAND stage converts the two D input states (0 and 1) to these two input combinations for the next S̅R̅ latch by inverting the data input signal.
 The low state of the enable signal produces the inactive "11" combination.
 Thus a gated D-latch may be considered as a one-input synchronous SR latch.
 This configuration prevents application of the restricted input combination.
 It is also known as transparent latch, data latch, or simply gated latch.
 It has a data input and an enable signal (sometimes named clock, or control).
 The word transparent comes from the fact that, when the enable input is on, the signal propagates directly through the circuit, from the input D to the output Q. Gated D-latches are also level-sensitive with respect to the level of the clock or enable signal.

 Transparent latches are typically used as I/O ports or in asynchronous systems, or in synchronous two-phase systems (synchronous systems that use a two-phase clock), where two latches operating on different clock phases prevent data transparency as in a master–slave flip-flop.

 The truth table below shows that when the enable/clock input is 0, the D input has no effect on the output.
 When E/C is high, the output equals D.